How long does Suboxone last? - Garden State Treatment Center

 How Long Does Suboxone Block Opiates?

 Since Suboxone affects the body in so many complex ways, it’s impossible to predict exactly how long any given patient will feel the effects.
 The buprenorphine in the drug usually lasts at least 24 hours.
 You should not feel any severe opioid cravings or experience any withdrawal symptoms during this time.
 In some patients, buprenorphine can last even longer.
-Suboxone may keep them from feeling withdrawal for up to 60 hours.
+Suboxone may keep them from feeling withdrawn for up to 60 hours.

 Meanwhile, the naloxone in Suboxone gets metabolized a little quicker.
 This substance will usually only directly block opioids for an hour or two.
 On average, it blocks opioid receptors for 30 to 120 minutes.
 This means that if you do make the mistake of injecting Suboxone, you cannot feel the effects of another dose for up to two hours.